allister-grange/unified-devops/README.md

 # unified-devops

-## what I want this to be

-A repo that can set up all of my applications (presently, AwardIt, personal site, MissingLink, StarterTab, Umami) in the cloud, keeping in mind the concept 'cattle, not pets'
+A repo to stand up an environment for my applications, presently: AwardIt, personal site, MissingLink, StarterTab, Umami

+Following the "cattle, not pets" reasoning, this repo can stand up and cut over all of my applications in 20 minutes

+This includes tasks such as DNS set up, the creation of a large database that is then backed up once every few hours with an S3 bucket, and setting up a hardened vm

 ## tools and technologies